mlrun/mlrun/docs/store/artifacts.md

 Artifacts are deleted from a specific project.
 You can delete artifacts from v3IO, Google, Azure, DBFS, Filestore, and S3. </br>Options for deleting artifacts:
 -Deletion strategy:
-   - metadata-only &mdash; (default) Delete only the artifact object.
+   - metadata-only: Delete only the artifact object.
 The related artifact data remains.
-   - data-optional &mdash; Delete the data of the artifact as a best-effort.
-If deletion fails, delete the artifact itself.
+   - data optional: Delete the artifact object and the data.
+If data deletion is unsuccessful, deletes only the object.
-   - data-force &mdash; Delete the data of the artifact.
-If it fails, don’t delete the artifact.
+   - data force: Delete the artifact object and the data.
+If data deletion is unsuccessful, does not delete the object either.
 - Secrets &mdash; Required when credentials are needed to access the artifact data.

 ```